wuxxin/infra-shared/docs/development.md

 - `README.md`: A user centric view on howto use the project
 - `docs/`:  mkdocs documentation

-- `docs/tools.md` for scripts and tools and pulumi components
+CoreOS related:

 - `docs/os.md` and `docs/update.md` for coreos system and system update
-- `docs/networking.md` for network configuration of the coreos system
+- `docs/networking.md` for coreos system network configuration
 - `docs/credentials.md` for credentials configuration in coreos and usage in container, compose and nspawn workloads
 - `docs/healthchecks.md` for healtheck configuration of container, compose and nspawn workloads
 - `docs/butane.md` for jinja templating butane and saltstack generation

-### Development Pulumi Resources
+Pulumi Resources related:

-- `authority.py` - Authority - TLS/X509 CA and Certificates, DNSSEC Keys, OpenSSH Keys
-- [`os/__init__.py`](os.md) - CoreOS Centric System Config, Deployment, Operation, Update, Credentials, DNS, HTTPS, Container, Compose, Nspawn Workloads
-- `tools.py` - Tools - Serve HTTPS, SSH-put/get/execute, local and Remote Salt-Call, write Removeable-Media, State Data Export, Tools
-- `build.py` - build Embedded-OS Images and IOT Images, build OpenWRT Linux, Paspberry PI Extras, ESPHOME ESP32 Sensor/Actor Devices
+- `docs/pulumi.md` for pulumi components

 ### Development Scripts